Education Enhancement Department

 LEARNING STARTS HERE!

 The Education Enhancement Department (EED) empowers students to realize their potential by providing services and activities that complement and enrich classroom instruction, improve student performance, and advance instructional goals for learning, retention, and progression.

-Studying for medical school is quite different from undergraduate and other professions.
-The sheer volume of information requires specific study strategies that we know work in medical education and for long-term retention needed as a practicing physician.
-It is not enough to memorize or even understand concepts, you will need to be able to analyze and evaluate information to be successful in medical school and your career.
+Studying as a medical student is quite different from studying as an undergraduate, or studying for other post-graduate degrees.
+The sheer volume of information requires specific study strategies that we know work in medical education and ensure long-term retention needed to practice medicine.
+It is not enough to memorize or even understand concepts – you will need to learn how to put those concepts into practice to succeed in medical school and your career.

 - Peer-led individual tutoring

 - Mentorship Program – Semester 2 and Semester 3 students are paired with Semester 1 students and act as mentors.

 - Academic Success Program – a proactive initiative to provide all students who were unsuccessful in the mid-semester examinations with essential academic support and resources to assist them in their future academic achievement.

 - Reboot Program – a mandatory program to support students repeating the semester on academic probation

 - Professional Learning Program – offers professional development for all AUA faculty

 - Study Plans for CAS exams, BSIC exams, comprehensive exams and STEP 1 examination.